 The lungs are the two organs located beneath the rib cage that provide life-sustaining oxygen throughout the body.
-They are neither symmetrical nor functionally identical, with the left lung consisting of two lobes and the right three.
+They are neither symmetrical nor functionally identical, with the left lung consisting of two lobes and the right three lobes.
 Lung cancer begins when cells of a lung become abnormal and begin growing out of control.
 When the abnormal cancer cells grow, they can form into a tumor and even spread to other areas of the body (metastasize).

 If you or someone you know has recently been diagnosed with lung cancer, it’s important to gather and learn as much information about the disease as possible.
-The medical oncologists and supportive care team at Compass Oncology has put together this guide to help patients who have been recently diagnosed with lung cancer and are preparing for their first appointment.
+The cancer care team at Compass Oncology has put together this guide to help patients who have been recently diagnosed with lung cancer and are preparing for their first appointment.

 From Our Blog: More Information About Lung Cancer